 This overview of the Hawaii Real Estate Purchase Contract covers major parts of the contract in an easy to understand format with simple explanations.
 I will review highlights of the contract and focus on key parts.
-If you want to read the entire contract click here.

 To keep things simple, I will reference a range of days typically used for the contingencies.